-It takes a bit of work to get to this gem, but it’s worth it.
-From Highway 101 at Orick, drive unpaved Davison Road 10 miles to this spectacular canyon, a hidden paradise of ferns lining a narrow gorge carved out by Home Creek.
+Located in Prairie Creek Redwoods State Park, it takes a bit of work to get to the North Coast gem known as Fern Canyon, but it’s worth it.
+From Highway 10 at Orick, drive unpaved Davison Road 10 miles to this spectacular canyon, a hidden paradise of ferns lining a narrow gorge carved out by Home Creek.
 Some of the seven different types of ferns clinging to the steep cliffs are ancient species, with ancestry tracing back 325 million years.
-Living underneath their leafy shade are some eye-catching amphibians, including Pacific giant salamanders, which can measure nearly a foot/0.3 meter in length.
+Living underneath their leafy shade are some eye-catching amphibians, including Pacific giant salamanders, which can measure nearly a foot in length, and northern red-legged frogs.

 The trail follows a series of small footbridges (installed in summer) deep into the canyon.
-Drooping ferns create hanging gardens, miniature waterfalls pour down rock faces, and moss wallpapers every surface.
+Lush, drooping ferns create hanging gardens, miniature waterfalls pour down rock faces, and moss wallpapers every surface.
 The walls grow taller and squeeze tighter as you travel.